Contramodules: Introduction

 For any right pseudo-compact topological ring~$\R$, the categories of injective left $\R$\+comodules and projective left $\R$\+contramodules are naturally equivalent,

 Indeed, the injective left $\R$\+comodules are the direct summands of the cofree $\R$\+co\-modules $\bigoplus_X\C(R)$, and the projective left $\R$\+contramodules are the direct summands of the free $\R$\+contramodules $\R[[X]]$, where $X$ denotes arbitrary sets.
-It remains to compute the groups of morphisms
+It remains to compute the groups of morphisms between the cofree $\R$\+comodules and the free $\R$\+contramodules in terms of projective limits over the subcomodules of finite length $\L\subset\C$ and the open right ideals $\J\subset\R$,

+in order obtain an isomorphism of the categories they form.
+One also has to check that these isomorphisms agree with the compositions of morphisms in the two categories.